 Red Carpet Roll Out

 Want more awesome elf ideas?
-Browse these Ideas for Scout Elves.
+Browse these blogs featuring additional ideas for Scout Elves.

 Before you or your elf get to work recreating any of these inspirational photos, be sure to read these safety warnings.
 Santa wants to make sure everyone stays safe!